 Two 'East & West' unitary authorities means a clearer vision for coast and flood protection for the local areas, greater focus on the problems in these areas and building on the existing strengths within the districts, providing greater control over preservation of life and protection of property.

 Public Support

 Engagement approach to date

 Establishing public support is critical to successful local government reorganisation.
-Consultation has commenced, with the findings to follow at a later date.
+Consultation has commenced, with online engagement sessions, market research and online surveys taking place.

 Engagement to date